chittemvasanthkumar/digital-logic-verilog/README.md

-# digital-logic-verilog
-Digital Logic Design and Verification using Verilog HDL

 # Digital Logic Design using Verilog HDL

 This project demonstrates the design and verification of basic digital logic circuits using Verilog HDL.